DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-10-04-reasons-for-rejection-iteration-5.md

 ### Using checkboxes instead of radio buttons for categories

-Up to now, we’ve used yes-no radio buttons for the top-level categories.
+At the moment, we use yes-no radio buttons for the top-level categories.

-We did this because our research showed that providers do not like to give feedback - using radio buttons makes sure users read and answer each question.
+We designed it like this because our research showed that providers do not like to give feedback - using radio buttons makes sure users read and answer each question.

-But we’re now changing the radio buttons into checkboxes because:
+But we’re now switching from radio buttons to checkboxes because:

 - they’re easier to scan and read
-- they do not force users to select ‘no’ for each non-applicable category
+- they do not require users to select ‘no’ for each non-applicable category

 We think that making it easier and quicker to reject an application, will increase the chance of users giving useful feedback.